Finding Credit Card Debt Relief

 Option 3: Enroll in a debt management program through a credit counseling agency

 The benefit of professional help: A debt management program is the solution you use if you can’t make progress on your own.
-If you don’t have good credit or you’ve missed some payments, your creditors may be resistant to working with you.
+If you don’t have good credit or you’ve missed some payments, your creditors may resist working with you.
 Having the help of a credit counseling agency means you have a team advocating with creditors on your behalf.
-That makes it easier to craft a repayment plan that your creditors will actually accept.
+That makes crafting a repayment plan that your creditors are more likely to accept is easier.

 How It Works:

-1. First, you talk to a certified credit counselor to review all your options.
-The counselor makes sure a debt management program is the right solution; otherwise, they can direct you on where to go.
+1. First, you consult a certified credit counselor to review all your options.
+The counselor will ensure a debt management program is the right solution; otherwise, they can direct you where to go.

 2. If debt management is the right choice, they can help you enroll.
 Together, you find a monthly payment that works for your budget.